 BSRC can organise a "friendly" competition for up to 24 people in one session, split into teams if you wish.
 All equipment and training is provided.
 Firearms safety is a primary focus.
 Please note, as our club members all work full time, these social shoots need to be outside normal working hours – either evenings or weekends.

 Please note if you have consumed alcohol during the day you will not be permitted to shoot, as alcohol and firearms are not a good mix.
 So please leave your celebrations until after your shoot.
-Just contact Dianne Grain with the number required and we'll take it from there.
+Just contact Inge Little with the number required and we'll take it from there.

 Numbers: Up to 24 people